Estimate the returns and calculate the penalty charges imposed when you withdraw funds from your Fixed Deposit (FD) before its maturity date.

 You could manage your financial needs without incurring premature withdrawal penalties by considering these approaches:

-Most issuers allow you to take a loan against your deposit, providing a convenient way to get funds.
+Most issuers allow you to take a loan against your Fixed deposit, providing a convenient way to get funds.
 While it depends on the issuer’s policies, the interest for a loan is typically 1% to 2% above the interest applicable on the FD.
 This way, you can get funds against your fixed deposit without a premature withdrawal penalty.

 This technique involves dividing a lump sum into multiple FDs with varying maturity periods.
 By doing so, you ensure that one FD matures periodically, providing you with regular access to funds without needing to break any FD prematurely.
-This strategy balances liquidity with the benefit of earning higher interest on long-term deposits.
+This strategy balances liquidity with the benefit of earning higher interest on long-term Fixed deposits.

 Banks offer a sweep-in facility linked to your savings account.
 When your account balance exceeds a specified amount, the surplus funds are automatically transferred to a sweep-in deposit.
 This allows you to earn higher interest on the excess funds while maintaining easy access to your money when needed.